JO-OLADEJI/alx-low_level_programming/README.md

 - Print `_putchar`, followed by a new line.
 - Print the alphabets, in lowercase, followed by a new line.
 - Print the alphabets 10 times in lowercase, followed by a new line.
+- Check for lowercase character.
+Return `1` if found, `0` otherwise.